 - Brown sausage over medium heat, about 10 minutes.
 Drain well on paper towels.

-- Wipe out skillet used to brown the sausage with paper towels.
+- Wipe out the skillet used to brown the sausage with paper towels.
 Melt butter over medium heat.
-Add onions, red bell peppers and jalapeño peppers; sauté until tender, 7 to 8 minutes.
+Add onions, red bell peppers, and jalapeño peppers; sauté until tender, 7 to 8 minutes.
 Add garlic.
 Cook for 30 seconds or until fragrant.
 Transfer vegetables to a bowl to cool.

-- Cover casserole dish with aluminum foil and bake in preheated 350°F oven for 45 minutes.
+- Cover the casserole dish with aluminum foil and bake in preheated 350°F oven for 45 minutes.
 Remove from oven and remove aluminum foil.
 Sprinkle on 1 cup of shredded Colby Jack cheese.
-Return, uncovered to 350°F oven for 10 minutes or until cheese is melted and bubbly.
+Return, uncovered, to 350°F oven for 10 minutes or until cheese is melted and bubbly.